mgallegos/laravel-jqgrid/README.md

     		->renderGrid();
 }}
 ```
-You can see the documentation of each method in the [interface source code](src/Mgallegos/LaravelJqgrid/Renders/RenderInterface.php).
+You can see the documentation of each method in the [RenderInterface source code](src/Mgallegos/LaravelJqgrid/Renders/RenderInterface.php).
 >   Note: This package will **NOT** include the `jquery.jqGrid.min.js`, that is your work to do.

 ### Step 2: Create a class that implements the "RepositoryInterface".